1. Take sample

 - Frequent infections in the intimate area.

-- A weakened immune system, that makes infections more difficult to resolve.
+- A weakened immune system, that makes infections more difficult to subside.

 - Multiple sexual partners or a change of sexual partner.